JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- Unspaghettise some snippets
 - Split longer than 3 arrays in mgjson
-- grouptimes and smooth can produce bad results when interpolating/smoothing integers (for example, face ids)
 - Document mgjson module
 - Delete aecsv preset
-- Provide options for disabling interpolation (caregul with assuming then that grouptimes matches frames always!) and complexgrouping
+- Publish more mgjson samples
+- grouptimes and smooth can produce bad results when interpolating/smoothing integers (for example, face ids)
-- grouptimes appears to do things wrong
+- grouptimes appears to do things wrong (fps not giving right samples per second)
 - Starting time is different if filtering by stream?
 (GPS on hero7b sample)
+- Provide options for disabling interpolation (careful with assuming then that grouptimes matches frames always!) and complexgrouping
 - Report bugs in mgjson schema (hasExpectedFrequecyB, #/definitions/dyamicDataType, occuring)
 - Unit test padding, deduceHeaders
 - Unit tests for presets
-- Publish more mgjson samples
 - Merge more than one video file

 ## Maybe To-Do